Assisted suicide in the United States: Early movements

-The first significant drive to legalize assisted suicide in the United States arose in the early years of the twentieth century.
+The first significant drive to legalize assisted suicide in the United States arose in the early twentieth century.
 In a 2004 article in the Bulletin of the History of Medicine, Brown University historian Jacob M. Appel documented extensive political debate over legislation to legalize physician-assisted death in Iowa and Ohio in 1906.

 In Ohio, the legislation was inspired by the campaign of heiress Anna Sophina Hall, whose mother had died a long, drawn-out, painful death from liver cancer.
 Despite Hall's efforts, the bill was rejected by the Ohio legislature by a vote of 79 to 23.

-Glucksberg v.
-Washington
+Washington v.
+Glucksberg

 Dr. Harold Glucksberg, in 1994, along with four other physicians, three terminally ill patients, and Compassion and Dying, brought a case against the state of Washington for banning assisted suicide.
 The case was filed in District Court in 1994.

 Following a series of appeals, the U.S. Supreme Court decided in 1997 in a unanimous decision to uphold Washington's ban.
 They cited the Due Process Clause and argued that assisted suicide is not guaranteed as a fundamental liberty protected by due process.
 The case allowed individual states to decide independently on the medical aid-in-dying issue.
 It set the stage for legislative efforts on the state level to either permit or ban physician-assisted suicide.

-Dr. Kevorkian
+Jack Kevorkian

 Assisted suicide in the United States was brought to public attention in the 1990s with the highly publicized case of Dr. Jack Kevorkian.
-Kevorkian assisted over 40 people in committing suicide in Michigan.
+Kevorkian assisted over 40 people in dying by suicide in Michigan.
 His first public assisted suicide was in 1990, of Janet Adkins, a 54-year-old woman diagnosed with early-onset Alzheimer's disease in 1989.
 He was charged with murder, but charges were dropped on December 13, 1990, because there were no Michigan laws outlawing suicide or the medical assistance of it so he was not in violation of a law.

 In 1998, Kevorkian videotaped himself giving a man a lethal injection, with the patient's consent, and aired the tape on 60 Minutes.
 This was significantly different from previous cases, where it was always the patients themselves who reportedly completed the suicide process.
 He was found guilty of second-degree murder and served eight years of a 10–25 year sentence.
 He was released in 2007, and died on June 3, 2011.

+Legalization by states

+Physician-assisted dying was first legalized by the 1994 Oregon Death with Dignity Act, with effect delayed by lawsuits until 1997.
+The Montana Supreme Court ruled in Baxter v.
+Montana (2009) that it found no state law or public policy reason that would prohibit physician-assisted dying.

+It was legalized by Washington in 2008, Vermont in 2013, California and Washington, D.C., and Colorado in 2016, Hawaii in 2018, New Jersey in 2019, Maine in 2020, and New Mexico in 2021 It had also been briefly legal in New Mexico in 2014 and 2015 due to a court decision that was overturned.